 1.1 With respect to the Processing of Relevant Personal Data, Service Provider shall, and shall procure that each of its Personnel, agents and Subprocessors shall comply with all Data Protection Laws, to the extent applicable.

 1.3 The Parties hereby acknowledge and agree that Customer is a Controller and Service Provider is a Processor with respect to the Processing of Relevant Personal Data.
-In addition to, and notwithstanding, any other right or obligation arising under this Agreement or the Terms of Service, the Service Provider shall, in relation to such Processing:
+In addition to, and notwithstanding, any other right or obligation arising under this Agreement or the Services Agreement, the Service Provider shall, in relation to such Processing:

 (a) comply with the express instructions or directions of Customer given from time to time in connection with the Processing of Relevant Personal Data, and the requirements of any applicable Data Protection Laws; and